Loft

 At 67 minutes, the Midpoint arrives at 57% of the runtime—slightly delayed, extending Act IIa tension.
 The analysis reveals that this crucial beat The victim is definitively identified and her connections to multiple men are revealed, raising the stakes enormously.
 This false defeat shows the situation is far worse than imagined—multiple men are implicated, and the web of lies is more complex than anyone realized., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (78% through) represents the emotional nadir.
 Here, The brotherhood between the five men dies completely as accusations escalate to violence and the deepest betrayal is revealed.
-Their friendship, the foundation of the loft arrangement, is destroyed beyond repair—a metaphorical death that signals all is lost., indicates the protagonist at their lowest point.
+Their friendship, the foundation of the loft arrangement, is destroyed beyond repair—a metaphorical death that signals all is lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 87% of the runtime.
 A critical piece of information or perspective emerges that reframes everything.
 The synthesis of psychological insight and hidden evidence finally illuminates the truth, allowing the final confrontation to begin., demonstrating the transformation achieved throughout the journey.